openml/openml-python/doc/progress.rst

   OpenML.
 * ADD #564: New helpers to access the structure of a flow (and find its subflows).
+* ADD #618: The software will from now on retry to connect to the server if a connection failed.
+The number of retries can be configured.
 * FIX #538: Support loading clustering tasks.
 * FIX #464: Fixes a bug related to listing functions (returns correct listing size).